hfoffani/PID-controller/README.md

 Each of the three hyperparameters P, I and D controls the actuator in three different ways:

 The *P (proportional)* control is the main drive.
-In the steering wheel it would try to keep the car as close as possible to the desired path.
+In the steering wheel, it would try to keep the car as close as possible to the desired path.
 Small changes in this value move the car inside or outside the lane.

-The *D (derivative)* control predicts future behaviour.
-If the error rate increases it accelerate the actuator and viceversa providing stability to the system.
+The *D (derivative)* control predicts future behavior.
+If the error rate increases it accelerates the actuator and vice-versa providing stability to the system.
 Here it smoothes the car movement canceling the left-right oscillation.

 The *I (integral)* control makes up for the total error (the current error and all the previous ones).
 It helps to reach to a zero error state faster.
-In this project I found that the values should be very small.
+In this project, I found that the values should be very small.
 If the value is big it makes the car oscillate again thus confounding with the effect of the D hyperparameter.